 E-certificates: E-certificates are used by all regulatory agencies in Argentina governing agricultural, and F&B, namely, SENASA, INAL, and INV.
 However, some still keep the option of carrying out onsite administrative procedures.
-E-certificates are permissible for products of animal, and plant products, fishery products, F&B and wine products.
+E-certificates are permissible for products of animal, and plant products, fishery products, agrochemical and biological products, F&B, and wine products.